Melissa Parsons, Martin Thoms and Richard Norris

 There can be a high level of variability and complexity in the arrangement of functional zone types.
 The four zone types are broadly sequential along the river continuum, however, the same zone type may be identified more than once in the same river (Figure 2.8).
 Additionally, it is common for rivers to contain only one or two functional zone types.
 It is recommended that the division of rivers into functional zone types should proceed according to the above instructions, but in consultation with a geomorphologist.

-SLOPEPlot altitude against distance downstream.
-Altitude (m) and distance from source (km) can be measured off topographic maps.
-Graph: Plot altitude against distance downstream
+SLOPE | Plot altitude against distance downstream.
+Altitude (m) and distance from source (km) can be measured off topographic maps. | |

-VALLEY CHARACTERPlot valley width against distance downstream.
+VALLEY CHARACTER | Plot valley width against distance downstream.
 Valley width is the distance (m) between the first topographic contours, on either side of the channel.
-Valley width should be measured off the lowest map scale possible.
-Plot valley width against distance downstream.
+Valley width should be measured off the lowest map scale possible. | |

-PLANFORM CHANNEL PATTERNDetermine the channel patterns that occur along the length of each river, according to the following categories:
+PLANFORM CHANNEL PATTERN | Determine the channel patterns that occur along the length of each river, according to the following categories: |

-Breaks in slope, valley width and planform channel pattern are marked on the long profiles.
-Then, these breaks are assigned to functional zone types, according to the descriptions given in Section 2.4.2.1 and any supplementary information that is available (see Section 2.4.2.3).
+Slope | Breaks in slope, valley width and planform channel pattern are marked on the long profiles.
+Then, these breaks are assigned to functional zone types, according to the descriptions given in Section 2.4.2.1 and any supplementary information that is available (see Section 2.4.2.3). |

-The final sequence of functional zone types for this example is UZA – UZB – UZA – TZ – LZ.
+Valley width | The final sequence of functional zone types for this example is UZA – UZB – UZA – TZ – LZ. |

-For Figure 2.8: Interpretation of functional zone types from long profiles The start and endpoints of these functional zones should then be marked on topographic maps.
+The start and endpoints of these functional zones should then be marked on topographic maps. |